 South of Sun Valley, however, everything changes suddenly.
 Roaring rivers and mountain forests give way to lava flows and empty deserts as US-93 races across the inhospitable landscape of the Snake River Plain.
 This was the most difficult portion of the historic Oregon Trail, though the biggest difficulty facing today’s travelers is the struggle to stay alert—there’s little to look for, apart from acres of potato farms reclaimed from the arid desert.
 The one real sight is the Snake River itself, which has carved itself into a deep gorge near Twin Falls.

-Continuing south into Nevada, US-93 embarks on what is truly, if not officially, the “Loneliest Road in America,” traveling across 500 miles of Great Basin Desert.
+Continuing south into Nevada, US-93 embarks on what is truly, if not officially, the “Loneliest Road in America,” traveling across nearly 500 mi (805 km) of Great Basin Desert.
 Though not for the faint-hearted or those with unreliable cars, it’s an unforgettably beautiful journey; after hours or days of existential solitude, you drop down into the frenetic boomtown of Las Vegas.

 Crossing Hoover Dam into Arizona, the route crosses old Route 66 west of the Grand Canyon, then races southeast across the lush Sonoran Desert—known as the “world’s greenest desert” because of its abundant flora and fauna—through Phoenix and Tucson to the Mexican border.
-This last stretch is among the most fascinating 200 miles of highway in the country, taking you past such intriguingly diverse and unique sights as the controversial Biosphere 2 scientific research center, the country’s only intact Cold War-era missile silo, and a pair of centuries-old churches, two of the most captivating pieces of architecture in the western United States.
+This last stretch of nearly 200 miles of highway is among the most fascinating in the country, taking you past such intriguingly diverse and unique sights as the controversial Biosphere 2 scientific research center, the country’s only intact Cold War-era missile silo, and a pair of centuries-old churches, two of the most captivating pieces of architecture in the western United States.

 Border to Border Road Trip Maps